As an experienced clinical team, we at Seating Matters take pressure management extremely seriously.

-In the Ulster University KTP research project, all of the participants using the Seating Matters chairs were using the Seating Matters cushion and there was an 88.3% reduction in the incidence of pressure injuries and skin redness in this group at the end when compared to the start of the study.
+In the Ulster University KTP research project, all of the participants using the Seating Matters chairs were using the Seating Matters cushion and there was a reduction in the incidence of pressure injuries and skin redness in this group at the end when compared to the start of the study.

 The control group used 46% more high cost cushions (e.g. air, gel and air alternating cushions) but experienced a 5% increase in pressure injuries and skin redness in the same period of time.

 A warning against pressure mapping tests: Seating Matters are experts in ethical clinical research and together with our clinical team we tested our range of seating in a real life environment with a two year randomised control trial.
 Pressure mapping can be easily done in a laboratory environment with able bodied participants and we strongly believe that it is not the best way - or the only way - to test a product and pressure mapping evidence alone shouldn't be solely relied upon.
 It only provides one part of the picture, by looking only at the pressure management properties of the cushion - and not the entire chair.

 Real Research = Real Results